Browse our guides or talk to our team.

 Laying out all your website pages in advance ensures that you're giving every bit of content consideration before actually putting in the work of building.
 This step includes research, writing, getting images, overall design, and all the other elements that go into creating a great website.

 With site maps, you can easily visualize the user journey.
 Look for dead-ends in your content, opportunities to add links between pages, and make sure there aren't any unexpected next-click experiences.
 Having a clear site map can also help your writers consider the user experience as they craft pages and add CTA buttons or links.

 One of the most important questions you have to answer when planning a website is what do I want visitors to leave with and how is that helping my business?
 By laying out what you want to put on your website and how you'll direct users, site maps help you keep your business goals on track.

 The steps above may not work if you're planning a redesign of an oversized site with hundreds of pages, URLs, and paths.
 Don't sweat it.
 If this is the case for you, your first step is to use a site map generator to get the bones of your website.
 There are a variety of tools out there that will be able to process a list of your pages automatically.

 Let's take Gliffy's former website, for example.
 A quick sitemap of our website finds ~490 pages!

 A screencap of Gliffy's sitemap reveals pages differentiated by the <url> </url> tag.

-Sitemaps help you build websites that work because they're just that, maps.
+Site maps help you build websites that work because they're just that — maps.
 They provide a blueprint you can build off of and directions for everyone involved in the project.

-By taking the time to plan and streamline a sitemap, you're helping your business build a website that will actually work for users and get you closer to your business objectives.
-Gliffy offers design tools that are perfect for sitemap visualization, and a free trial to get you started today.
+By taking the time to plan and streamline a site map, you're helping your business build a website that will actually work for users and get you closer to your business objectives.
+Gliffy offers design tools that are perfect for site map visualization, plus a free trial to get you started today.